 Base Districts General Description Residential This district supports residential uses at specified densities.
 Public facilities such as parks and trails are also allowed.
 Most of the dwelling units will be served by on-site water and wastewater treatment facilities.
 Higher density lots will be served by the Town's water and wastewater systems.
 Government and institutional This district includes governmental and institutional uses, some of which occupy a significant land area.
 Examples include educational facilities, municipal buildings, and hospitals.
 Industrial - light This district is intended to accommodate a wide array of uses including manufacturing, warehousing, and airport facilities, and the like.
 Commercial Uses in this district are characteristically auto-oriented.
 Development may be in a linear strip development pattern located adjacent to main roadways.
 Typical uses include small retail stores of various kinds, restaurants, and offices and businesses of various types.
 Conservancy This district is intended to prohibit future development in order to protect and conserve important environmental resources.
 Town center This district is intended to be a development cluster with a range of uses and activities commonly found in a small urban area.
 Typical uses include residential at various densities, but relatively high densities, commercial, other places of employment, and parks and/or other public gathering places.
 A central water and/or wastewater system accommodate this relatively high level of development.
 Town park This district includes those Town lands that currently are operated as a park and those parcels that could be used as a Town park in the future.
 Marina This district includes large marinas, whether public or private, where the primary use is related to the storage, mooring, docking, and servicing of boats and the like.
-Mixed uses This district is intended to accommodate residential uses and commercial uses on the same parcel.
-Commercial uses would be compatible with the general character of the area and would be small-scale enterprises.
-Examples of appropriate commercial uses include owner-occupied contractor yards, cottage industries, and home occupations.
-The commercial uses would be located at or near the road, with residential behind.
-Commercial uses would be reviewed on a case-by-case basis as a conditional uses.
-Non-metallic mine This district includes lands that are currently used as a non-metallic mine or which could be used for such use.
+Wetland district State law protects wetlands from inappropriate uses and development.
+This district identifies the approximate locations of wetlands greater than 5 acres in size which the Wisconsin Department of Natural Resources has identified.
+All wetlands, both mapped and unmapped, should be protected to the greatest extent possible.
+The locations shown are approximate and field verification will be needed to determine the location and extent of wetlands on each parcel.